 Districts will not be required to report the number of ECFE or School Readiness students transported by the district on the year-end transportation report or MARSS file.

-If you have any questions about student transportation contact Kelly Wosika at 651-582-8855 or firstname.lastname@example.org.
+If you have any questions about student transportation contact Kelly Wosika or 651-582-8855.

 Updated October, 2013